 Impact on physical and mental health

-Minor impact on health and short-term mental impact: illness or injury that requires medical treatment or order to perform other duties (no–loss time)
+Minor impact on health and short-term mental impact: illness or injury that requires medical treatment or an order to perform other duties (no lost time)

 Impact on other factors (e.g., asset, data privacy, restriction of rights)